-The 13th Annual 2015 Mark Linder Walk for the Mind will be held Saturday, September 26, 2015 along the Peoria riverfront.
+The 13th Annual 2015 Mark Linder Walk for the Mind was held Saturday, September 26, 2015 along the Peoria riverfront.

-Mark Linder Walk for the Mind is a one mile walk to raise awareness of brain tumors and their impact on patients, family members and friends, and to raise funds for brain tumor research.
+Mark Linder Walk for the Mind is a one mile walk to raise awareness of brain tumors and their impact on patients, family, and caregivers.

 The first Walk for the Mind in 2003 attracted over 150 walkers and raised more than $12,000 for research programs.
-While Mark Linder died in 2005 at age 31 from brain cancer, the Walk for the Mind continues and to date has raised nearly $430,000 for research.
+While Mark Linder died in 2005 at age 31 from brain cancer, the Walk for the Mind continues and to date has raised nearly half million dollars for research.

 Nearly 700 people, including about 50 brain tumor survivors, participated in the 2014 event that was held along the Peoria Riverfront.
 “I know Mark would have been so pleased to see how successful the Walk has become.
 He had a mission and it was his vision that makes this a success,” said Peggy Flannigan, chair of this year’s Walk for the Mind.